Endangered Species Conservation Fund (FONCER)

 Achievements

-In 2022, FONCER's latest Call for Proposals, "Conservation of species at risk and their habitats," concluded, focused on the conservation of critical species such as Kemp's and Olive ridley turtles, the peninsular pronghorn, the California condor, and the Mexican wolf.
-The participation of the communities played a fundamental role in its compliance and execution.
-On the one hand, the training and work of the community brigades allowed the monitoring and surveillance of the Kemp's and Olive ridley turtles and the peninsular pronghorn.
-In addition, collaboration with educational institutions helped spread the importance of species conservation, such as the California condor.
-On the other hand, working with ranchers in the region strengthened good livestock practices to conserve the Mexican wolf.
+In 2022, the last call for proposals of FONCER concluded, focused on the conservation of species at risk such as the Kemp’s ridley and olive ridley sea turtles, the peninsular pronghorn, the California condor, and the Mexican wolf.
+Community participation played a fundamental role in the implementation and fulfillment of the planned activities.
+On one hand, training and the work of community brigades enabled the monitoring and surveillance of turtle populations and the peninsular pronghorn.
+Additionally, collaboration with educational institutions helped raise awareness about the importance of conserving emblematic species such as the California condor.
+On the other hand, joint efforts with livestock producers in the region strengthened good production practices aimed at conserving the Mexican wolf.

-Thanks to its permanent nature, Foncer continues to generate resources that will be allocated to future conservation initiatives, ensuring the continued protection of threatened wildlife in the country.
+Thanks to its permanent nature, FONCER continues to generate resources that will be allocated to future conservation initiatives, ensuring the ongoing protection of threatened wildlife in the country.

 Learn more about the project: